Harrisous/Harrisous/README.md

 ## Projects
 - **Flashback** (AI tool, Hackathon0[2024] <br>
 The project created during [Duke AI Hackathon 2024](https://duke-ai-hack-2024.devpost.com/).
 The Flashback system is a personal digital brain that remember everything for human to increase memory storage.
-Feel free to explore project website on devpost: [https://devpost.com/software/flashback-o0jzlk](https://devpost.com/software/flashback-o0jzlk). <br><br> Key technologies use:<br>
+Feel free to explore project website on [devpost project page](https://devpost.com/software/flashback-o0jzlk). <br><br> Key technologies use:<br>
     - *Hardware:* Raspberry Pi with camera and microphone for information collection (sensors).
     - *Software:* Full stack website application for processing, storage and hosting; gemini-1.5-pro large vision language model for handling queries requests.
 In the future, AI agents for executing different tasks and computer vision for face detection is planning to be added.